Bl0rt/Multiple-Tab-Search/README.md

 This program will start a new search at every new line.
 It was origionally made to make google searching lists easier and without the possibility of extentions collecting data.

-To edit the following you will need to open the program and enter where needed.
+To edit the following you will need to open the program through the "edit" option and enter items where needed.

 You can change chrome to any browser of your choosing that is downloaded on your device.
 It has been tested with FireFox, Chrome and Brave.
 The brave browser has shown problems with hardware acceleration so it is reccomended you turn this off.